nfrappart/azTerraSubscriptionSetup/README.md

 `customTags` is a simple map to add your personalized default tags.

-`nextHopFirewall` is a flag.
-If set to `true` all routes provided in `routesToVa` will have the Azure Firewall as next hop.
+`routesToFirewall` is a map which, when not empty, will populate UDR and Route Table for the related subnet.
+This attribute will use keys as udr name in the format `subnetNameToKeyname`, and value as destination network (value must be a valid CIDR block), using Azure Firewall as next hop IP.

 **OBVIOUSLY** to use this, you need to set the input variable `deployAzureFirewall` to `true` and provide an `AzureFirewallSubnet` in you subnet bloc (preferably in your hub VNet).

-`routesToVa` is a map to use, as said above, in conjunction with `nextHopFirewall` set to `true`.
-This attribute will use keys as udr name, and value as destination network, using Azure Firewall as next hop IP.

 ## Example with hub and one spoke:
 ```json